Law & Order: Criminal Intent season 6: Guest stars

+Chair of the US-Israel Friendship PAC, who provides insight into the motive.

+In "Players," John Dossett portrays Judge Nicholas Fenner Sr., whose son Jacob is murdered after the judge imprisons a rapper that Jacob idolized.
+Jacob's friend are questioned, including Thomas M. Grady Jr. (Christian Hoff), the son of prosecutor Riordan Grady (Michael Stahl-David), and grandson of convicted felon Thomas M. Grady Sr. (Harris Yulin).

+Bill O'Brien guest stars in "Silencer" as Det.
+Peter Lyons who Goren and Eames rely on to translate ASL in a community of deaf theater actors when Dr. Jack Mallory is murdered, and Dean Price (Deanne Bray) is shot.
+Deaf suspects include Alexandria Wailes as Malia Gallo and Garrett Zuercher as Tommy Kellerman, and hearing suspects include Timothy Carhart as Dr. Strauss, and Raynor Scheine as Antonio, a peddler of prescription pads and drugs.

+Tate Donovan guest stars in "Rocket Man" as Commander Luke Nelson and Amy Ryan plays his wife, Edie.
+Charissa Chamorro as Sandy Del Gado, and Kelly Sullivan as Lieutenant Jessica Hart, are fellow astronauts, of which the latter is murdered.
+Michael Cumpsty also appears as Mark Schaeffer, Director of Public Communications for the National Space Agency.

+Kristy Swanson portrays Lorelai Mailer, a "Bombshell" former pinup model in Men's Privilege owned by playboy, George Merritt (Peter Bogdanovich).
+David Cross plays her manager, Ronnie Chase, and Ever Carradine her sister Jolene.
+Lorelai is an heiress to her late husband's fortune, which is disputed by James Edward Holland's previous children, Bessie and Clara, portrayed by Kathleen Chalfant and Jill Larson, respectively.

 Roy Scheider guest stars as serial killer Mark Ford Brady in "Endgame;" Goren becomes irritable as he deals with Brady's near-end confessions and his mother's (Rita Moreno) cancer, but it turns out the two are connected.
 Mark Linn-Baker returns briefly as Wally Stevens, as an unwitting conduit between Goren and Brady, who is in the same penitentiary.

 In the season finale "Renewal," Kelli Williams guest stars as Logan's neighbor and possible girlfriend, Holly Lauren.
 But when she turns up dead, it drives Logan mad to the point where he stops focusing on the case at hand—a police recruit's murder—and focuses instead on Lauren's death, which may have possibly been a suicide.

 Brooke Tansley guest stars as Belle Duffy, a girl who follows in Nicole Wallace's (Olivia d'Abo, who doesn't appear in the episode) footsteps.
 Kathryn Erbe (Detective Alex Eames) guest stars in the episode to help Detective Wheeler close the police recruit's murder case.